Carnival Vista: Incidents

 In July 2019, when the vessel was underway to its call in Galveston, it temporarily lost power in the middle of the Gulf of Mexico.

 On 28 November 2019, seven passengers aboard Carnival Vista were on an independent bus tour in Belize when the bus crashed, resulting into two deaths and five injuries.

 On 6 March 2020, a man was charged in the alleged assault of a teenage boy aboard the ship.

-In May 2022, Carnival Vista began to experience propulsion issues which affected its maximum speed, similar to the incident in June 2019.
-Because of this some itineraries were altered while underway.
-No official announcement has been made by Carnival Cruise Line as of May 19, 2022.
-The company's brand ambassador John Heald made a statement that technicians would meet the ship in Galveston to fix the propulsion system.
-As of June 2022, no further problems have been reported.
+The ship was reported to have propulsion issues again in August 2024.